ragnarkon/ragnarkon.github.io/_drafts/2019-01-15-practical-puppet-avoiding-resource-conflicts.md

 # This catalog will fail
 ```

 Evaluation order can quickly become an issue when the same resources are added to the catalog in two completely different, unrelated classes.
-This evaluation order issue can
+This issue can
-largely be avoided by using these handy functions in all classes that define the resource, which may be a hindrance if your Puppet modules are developed by different people on different
+largely be avoided by using these handy functions in all classes that define the resource.
+However, there may some hindrances to push through if your Puppet modules are developed by
-teams.
+different people on different teams.

-All that said, the best solution is to use roles, profiles, and class/resource relationships correct, and avoid these functions altogether.
-Easier said than done.
+All that said, the best solution is to use roles, profiles, and class/resource relationships correctly.
+As mentioned earlier, avoid these functions of possible, which may be easier said than done.